The 5 Best Sony Vlogging Cameras

 There are also some things professional photographers find annoying about mirrorless.
 Things like viewfinder lag are always in the word of mouth, but most of the times it’s just resistance to change.

 The truth is that for vloggers, mirrorless is the best option and will likely remain that way.
+That is, if you want the best value for your money in the long run.

-The 5 Best Sony Vlogging Cameras for YouTube
+Review of The 5 Best Sony Vlogging Cameras for YouTube

 The good news for vloggers is that most of these cameras have a flip screen.
 The bad news is that most of them lack a microphone port.
 Still, there are external microphones that you don’t need to connect to a camera.